Real Dumpster Rental and Junk Removal Reviews

 Amount of Details

-So, when a customer takes special time out of their day to go through the trouble of leaving any kind of review, it's likely that they will also take the time to mention what they did or didn't like about said good or service.
+As most companies know, getting customers to leave reviews can sometimes be challenging.
+Customers have to take time out of their day to leave a review, so when a customer uses their valuable time to go to the trouble of leaving a review of any kind, it's likely they will also take the time to mention what they did or didn't like about said good or service.

-These companies will create dozens of burner email accounts that allow them to leave not one, but multiple fake reviews intended to boost the confidence consumers have in the company in question.
+Because reviews take time and effort to get, an unfortunately all-too-common strategy is hiring off-shore companies that specialize in leaving reviews to pose as a real-life customer.
+These companies will create dozens or even hundreds of burner email accounts that allow them to leave not one, but multiple fake reviews intended to boost the confidence consumers have in the company, product, or service in question.

-Since these people are writing multiple reviews, they tend to keep it short and sweet for time efficiency.
+Since these people are writing multiple reviews, they tend to keep it short and sweet for efficiency's sake.

 Not to mention the fact that they likely couldn't mention specific details even if they tried due to the fact that they've never actually encountered the product or service they are reviewing.